 Prambanan – Indonesia, Central Java.
 One of the most beautiful temple complexes in the world, this Hindu temple was built around 850 AD.
 Central tower is 47 m high.
 Whole complex is rich with symbolic meaning and contains numerous art values.

 Sri Ranganathaswamy temple - India, Tamil Nadu.
 One of largest and most grandiose religious complexes in world, largest in India, covers 63 hectares.
 Includes 72 metres high gopuram - ornate tower.

-Badshahi Mosque - Pundjab, Lahore.
+Badshahi Mosque - Pakistan, Pundjab, Lahore.
 Largest mosque in the world in the time period from 1673 to 1986.
 Building has gorgeous architecture, it is one of the highest achievements of Mughal architects.

 Blue Mosque of Tabriz (Kaboud Mosque) - Iran, East Azerbaijan.
 Mosque of unique beauty built in 1465, heavily damaged in earthquake in 1779.
 Reconstruction on-going.
 Interior and exterior is covered with turquoise colored mosaic tiles of unusual sophistication and beauty.

 Dome of the Rock - Jerusalem (Palestinian part).
 A Muslim shrine, built in 691 AD over Second Jewish Temple and refurbished many times since then.
 Intended as a shrine for piligrims and not a mosque.
 The building is not typical for Islamic architecture (in Byzantine style) as this was an attempt to compete with Christian and other architecture in Jerusalem.
 At the heart of this building is Foundation Stone - the most sacred site for Judaists.
 The large, guilded dome of this building is one of the most noticeable features in Jerusalem skyline.
 A model for Templar churches around Europe.